CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 If you want to exercise more control over the layers and base map, `createLayer` may be the best option for you.
 You specifiy the base map yourself and load the layer from one or multiple viz JSON files.
 Unlike `createVis`, `createLayer` needs a map object, such as one created by Google Maps for Leaflet.
 This object is a required argument in a `createLayer` call.
 This allows more control of the basemap for the JavaScript/HTML you're writing.

-A basic [Leaflet map](http://leafletjs.com/reference.html#map-class) can be specified as follows:
+A basic [Leaflet map](http://leafletjs.com/reference.html#map-class) can be created as follows:

 {% highlight javascript %}
 var map = new L.Map(dom_id, options);